[Co-authored by @Susan Hanley and @Mark Kashman with guidance from @Melissa Torres]

 Easy for people to create sites from hub

 You can automate tasks such as creating, removing, or controlling permissions for hubs.
-You can also control a site’s properties when it is becomes a part of an established hub – its theme, list and library structures, content, permissions, etc..
+You can also control a site’s properties when it becomes a part of an established hub – its theme, list and library structures, content, permissions, etc..

 Learn more about setting up your hub sites.